Omar-Faramawi/challange/Readme.md

   fetch: nodeFetch,
 });
 ```
+2- build and serve the app

+3- create job

-then locate the store folder in the root directory and copy the last file name created there and pass it to the fetch endpoint jobId parameter
+4- locate the store folder in the root directory and copy the last file name created there and pass it to the fetch endpoint jobId parameter

 # Solution